mike9251/SDC/CarND-Advanced-Lane-Lines/README.md

-## Advanced Lane Finding
+## **Advanced Lane Lines Finding**

+Overview
+---

-The goals of this project is to write a software pipeline to identify the lane boundaries in a video.
+The goals of this project is to write a software pipeline to identify the lane boundaries in a video using more advanced algorithms (comparing to the simple one <a href=https://mike9251.github.io/2018/05/26/lane-line-detector/>Udacity Self-Driving Car Project #1</a>.<br>

 Steps are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.